AhmedBHameed/Qmetrix_Angular2_API/README.md

 ### License

-This project is licensed under the "Bremed Company" License.
+This project is licensed under the "Brimed Company" License.